rust-lang/cargo/src/doc/src/commands/cargo-yank.md

 server's index.
 This command does not delete any data, and the crate will still be available for download via the registry's download link.

+However, yanking a release will prevent compilation of any dependent crates with a semver constraint that no can no longer be satisfied by a non-yanked version of this crate.

-Note that existing crates locked to a yanked version will still be able to download the yanked version to use it.
-Cargo will, however, not allow any new crates to be locked to any yanked version.
+The only exception to this is crates locked to a yanked version by a lockfile, these will still be able to download the yanked version to use it.
+Cargo will, however, not allow any new crates to be locked to any yanked version, including when resolving semver constraints in the abscence of a lockfile.

 This command requires you to be authenticated with either the `--token` option or using [cargo-login(1)](cargo-login.html).